-Also, becoming more and more popular is our weekly Ping Pong Tournament, where participants play poolside for great prizes such as spa coupons, buckets of beer, rounds of cocktails and much more.
+Another fun way to keep moving is our poolside ping pont table.
+We even host occasional tournaments, where participants play for great prizes such as spa coupons, buckets of beer, rounds of cocktails and much more.
 Let’s talk about motivation!

 And of course don’t forget all the other activities you can do while in Cabo: walks on the beach, kayaking the Sea of Cortez, SUPing all the way to the famous Arch, swimming in the sea… the list is endless, and the best part is none of them feel like exercise!

 So next time you’re at our Cabo beachfront resort, have fun and stay in shape at the same time.
 For ongoing and special events and happenings, check our Facebook page and stay tuned.